Cycling in the Pyrenees Saint Girons to Foix Voie Verte

 What is the best bike to cycle the Saint-Girons to Foix Voie Verte?

-We would recommend a hybrid bike / Mountain Bike (known as a VTT in France) or gravel bike for riding on this particular Voie Verte.
+I would recommend a hybrid bike / Mountain Bike (known as a VTT in France) or gravel bike for riding on this particular Voie Verte.
 Whilst it would be possible to navigate the trail on a road bike, you would need to take some extra care in some sections.
 There are also some small sections where the trail may be a bit more cut up.
 Again whilst it is not technical or steep in nature, just be mindful of any small potholes which may have opened up due to any recent wet weather or storms.
-Personally, we found these sections of the trail easy enough to navigate around even with our bikes fully loaded for cycle touring.
+Personally, I found these sections of the trail easy enough to navigate around even with our bikes fully loaded for cycle touring.
 There was no need at any point to get off the bikes and walk any sections of the track.

 Is the Saint Girons to Foix Voie Verte a car-free trail?